kindlyops/havengrc/README.md

 to invalidate a session/drop some cookies/tokens that were in localstorage.
 Visit chrome://settings/cookies#cont and search for localhost.

+## Testing on a real mobile device

+It's often useful to test your dev code on a variety of real world phones and tablets so you can confirm UI behavior.
+The easiest way to do this is with a tool called [ngrok](https://ngrok.com). ngrok creates a public URL to a local webserver.
+If you use ngrok, it's worth signing up for the free plan at least.
+You will be able to inspect the traffic going over the tunnel, and use http auth credentials to protect access to your tunnel and those you share it with.

+If you have a free ngrok plan, something like this should work

+    ngrok http -auth "user:password" 2015

+If you have a paid ngrok plan, something like this should work

+    ngrok http -auth "user:password" -subdomain=$USER-haven 2015

 ## add a database migration

     docker-compose run sqitch add foo -n "Add the foo table"